Halifax Explosion: Legacy

 The event was traumatic for the whole surviving community, so the memory was largely suppressed.
 After the first anniversary, the city stopped commemorating the explosion for decades.
 The second official commemoration did not take place before the 50th anniversary in 1967, and even after that, the activities stopped again.
 Construction began in 1964 on the Halifax North Memorial Library, designed to commemorate the victims of the explosion.
 The library entrance featured the first monument built to mark the explosion, the Halifax Explosion Memorial Sculpture, created by artist Jordi Bonet.
 The sculpture was dismantled by the Halifax Regional Municipality in 2004.

 The Halifax Explosion Memorial Bells were built in 1985, relocating memorial carillon bells from a nearby church to a large concrete sculpture on Fort Needham Hill, facing the "ground zero" area of the explosion.
 The Bell Tower is the location of an annual civic ceremony every 6 December.
 A memorial at Halifax Fire Station No. 4 on Lady Hammond Road honours the firefighters killed while responding to the explosion.
 Fragments of Mont-Blanc have been mounted as neighbourhood monuments to the explosion at Albro Lake Road in Dartmouth, at Regatta Point, and elsewhere in the area.
 Simple monuments mark the mass graves of explosion victims at the Fairview Lawn Cemetery and the Bayers Road Cemetery.
-A Memorial Book listing the names of all the known victims is displayed at the Halifax North Memorial Library and at the Maritime Museum of the Atlantic, which has a large permanent exhibit about the Halifax Explosion.
-Harold Gilman was commissioned to create a painting memorializing the event; his work, Halifax Harbour at Sunset, "tells very little about the recent devastation, as the viewpoint is set back so that the harbour appears undisturbed".
+A Memorial Book listing the names of all the known victims is displayed at the Halifax North Memorial Library and the Maritime Museum of the Atlantic, which has a large permanent exhibit about the Halifax Explosion.
+Harold Gilman was commissioned to create a painting memorializing the event.
+According to the art historian Helena Bonett, Gilman's work, Halifax Harbour at Sunset, "tells very little about the recent devastation, as the viewpoint is set back so that the harbour appears undisturbed".